-For credit card limit increase requests, when you call you’ll be asked to provide current employment and financial information.
+For credit card limit increase requests, you’ll be asked to provide current employment and financial information including payslips.
 We’ll then verify the information and assess your request.
 That usually takes a few days.

-If you call and request a credit limit decrease we will process your request as soon as possible whereas NAB Internet Banking is instant.
+If you call and request a credit limit decrease we'll process your request as soon as possible whereas NAB Internet Banking is instant.

-Note: If you are a Business Bank or Micro and Small Business customer you should contact the Corporate & Business Servicing team on 13 10 12 or speak to your Relationship Manager (if applicable).
+If you have a business or corporate card, you should contact the Corporate and Business Servicing team on 13 10 12 or speak to your Relationship Manager if you have one.

 How low can you go?

 If you're lowering your credit limit, you can't go any lower than your current balance.
 You also can't go lower than: